gvanastasov/example-node-manual-tls/README.md

 No self recover nor any retry logic in case of failed tls phase, connection is simply terminated.
 Server is using self-signed certs (generated via OpenSSL).
 Sessions are kept in-memory process.

+## Crypto

+Resolved cipher suite for the demo is `TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA`, which stands for:

+1. ECDHE - describes the key exchange algorithm, using `Elliptic Curve Deffie-Hellman Ephemeral`, in other words securely negotiate a shared secret between the client and server, separate from the server certs.
+The picked curve is `x25519`
+2. RSA - describes the `certificates` encryption algorithm, used for `signing key exchange` params as well as for `authentication`
+3. AES_128_CBC - describes the `symmetric encryption` algorithm, used during `data` transfer, stands for Advanced Encrpytion Standard with 128-bit key length and Cipher Block Chaining mode, when encrypting data
+4. SHA - describes the `hashing` algorithm, used for integrity verification